SynaBun / Documentation

 MCP Tools #

-SynaBun exposes 67 tools via the Model Context Protocol.
+SynaBun exposes 106 tools via the Model Context Protocol.
 The memory tools below are the core of the system.
-Browser, whiteboard, card, discord, git, loop, and tictactoe tools are documented in their respective sections.
+Profile, browser, whiteboard, card, discord, leonardo AI, git, loop, tictactoe, and image tools are documented in their respective sections.

 ToolPurposeKey Parameters